 It’s been said that most successful hotel general managers have a “hospitable” gene.
-They’re approachable and understand that the being approachable by staff and guest is imperative.
+They’re approachable and understand that being approachable by staff and guests is imperative.
 Having the loyalty of your employees will help them get on board with management’s performance goals.
 Once you have their respect, it will extend through their customer service.

 Focus on the Basics

 As much as our world has advanced in technology and will continue to advance in our hotels, hospitality is still hospitality.
 A great manager goes beyond the data reports and embraces the golden rule of putting the customer first.
 Are guests greeted with a smile when they walk in?
-Is there a trickle down of good customer service from the management office to the maid staff and the valet attendants?
-A great manager is consistent, thoughtful, fair and patient.
+Is there a trickle-down of good customer service from the management office to the maid staff and the valet attendants?
+A great manager is consistent, thoughtful, fair, and patient.
 By maintaining these basics, a business can build upon them and advance to even more personalized customer service.

 Leave Your Desk

-Walk around the hotel, put in some time with the front desk or concierge.
+Walk around the hotel, and put in some time with the front desk or concierge.
 Chat with the pool attendant.
 And pass out warm cookies to guests when they arrive.
 Leaving your desk has a dual benefit of leading by example and building a closer relationship with staff.

 Great managers are courageous.
 They have to not only be brave enough to hold employees accountable they also have to trust that the people you manage will make the right decision.
 Micro-management is simply fear in disguise.
 It takes a brave manager to trust that they have the ability to hire people they can trust.
 Keep important work on track including the big projects and key strategies by giving employees deliverables and holding them accountable when they don’t produce.